FAQ: The Adventure Park at Heritage Museums & Gardens

 Q. How long is the experience?

-A. The Adventure Park in-the-trees experience is a two and one-half hour ticketed experience.
-The first half hour is dedicated to harnessing and a safety briefing and the following two hours are spent climbing the trails.
+A. All tickets are valid for 2 hours of climbing time unless otherwise specified.
+Tickets include an additional 30 minutes of initial harnessing/orientation/practice time.
 Most climbers will have time to complete two, possibly three, trails during their two hours of climbing.
 Climbers return to the starting platform after completing each trail to select another trail.
 Visitors may linger on the ground-level Forest Walk interpretive trails as long as they’d like.

 Q. What should I wear?

 A. We recommend long shorts or exercise pants as you do not want the leg loops of your harness touching your bare skin.
-It is recommend that you wear a t-shirt rather than a tank top to prevent the harness from rubbing your bare shoulder.
-You may also wear sweatshirt if it’s chilly.
+It is recommended that you wear a t-shirt rather than a tank top to prevent the harness from rubbing your bare shoulder.
+You may also wear a sweatshirt if it’s chilly.
 A MUST: Protecting your feet is important!!!
 Closed-toe and closed-heel shoes are REQUIRED; sneakers or light hiking boots are best.
 It is not recommended to wear flip-flops, ballet flats, TOMs, Crocs, Keens, or sandals of any kind.
 The park maintains the right to ask you to change your shoes if we do not feel you are wearing safe footwear for climbing.
 Also, for anyone with long hair, we recommend tying your hair in a ponytail.

 Q. What are the educational elements of The Adventure Park?